IsmaelTerreno/academy/README.md

 # WIP: Academy

-# Demo REST API with sqlalchemy flask postgres and testing.
+# Demo REST API with SQlAlchemy flask postgres and testing.

 Use cases to implements: